- I – The Forest Star : 09:11

-Tamea creates some great music (and I’m not saying this because he is from Nijmegen, but it helps).
+Tamea creates some great music.
 Its high and mighty conceived and composed, with lots of tension underneath in his piece, depicting a dream world, but not in an ambient sense of the word.
 More modern classical than purely electronic.
 ‘Music for cello, tape and electronics’ could be a subtitle, if produced in that serious context.
 I was thinking of John Wall when I heard this.
 The same crystal clear instrument recording, cut and spliced together with some excellent field recordings.
 This is a breathtaking(ly) beautiful CD.
 This guy should be big.

 – Frans de Waard, Vital Weekly

 Overview: Another reviewer has beaten me to the line in declaring this album as Modern Classical, and I would agree wholeheartedly with that assertion.
 It would play in any art space and would support performance.
 There is the air and space, the drama and the fluidity that translate to human movement.
 I feel there is a career for Tamea in this segment of the world of music.

 The call and response of the sonic elements defines the maturity of this work.
 While there is no rhythm in the literal four on the floor sense, there is a pulse that transports the dialogue from beginning to end.